Anushaslu/hds5210-2023/midterm/feedback.md

 * **3pts** - You had at least three doctests in your docstring

 ### Step 4: Process List of Patients
-* **10pts** (-5) Your code correctly fetched the psv file, looped through it, and ran your other functions.
+* **10pts** (-4) Your code correctly fetched the psv file, looped through it, and ran your other functions.
 However, you have two copies of the function here and they are very different.
 Since the docstring of one resembles ChatGPT, it appears that some of the code may also be from another source.
 * **2pts** (-2) The format of your docstring resembles ChatGPT, not Professor Boal's examples.

 ### Step 5: Compare Results
-* **5pts** (-3.5) - Your code looped through all the results and compared them to the provided key; however, parts of your solution did not work and was very messy.
+* **5pts** (-2.5) - Your code looped through all the results and compared them to the provided key; however, parts of your solution did not work and was very messy.
 Your code produces a result that says the two are not equal.

 ### Extra Credit
 * Up to 15 pts based on correctness and quality of the extra credit step
-  * **(+0)** The docstring for your extra credit function resembles ChatGPT, not Professor Boal's examples.
-Also, your code does not work.
+  * **(+3)** The docstring for your extra credit function resembles ChatGPT, not Professor Boal's examples.
+Also, your code does not work properly.

 ### Coding Best Practices:
 **3 pts** - Was your code readable, efficient, and in line with what we learned in class?